Category Archives: The Modern Era (1227-1936)

 “Very well,” replied Nitschmann, “I am a carpenter, and will ply my trade.”

-After some difficulty, the missionaries found support from the Danish Queen (a freind of Zinzendorf) and her court.
-Even though the Danish West Indian Company refused to grant them passage, a ship was eventually procured.
-They left Copenhagen on Oct 8, 1732 and arrived in St. Thomas two months later on December 13.
-While in the St. Thomas, they lived frugally and preached to the slaves, and had some success.
-Some still tell the tale they succeeded in selling themselves into slavery and were never heard form again.
+Some still say they succeeded in selling themselves into slavery and were never heard form again.
 But Nitschmann returned to Europe four months after arriving.
-Dober remained until 1734 when he was called back to become General Elder, a position he would hold until September of 1741.
+Dober remained until 1734 when he was called back to Germany to become General Elder, a position he held until September of 1741.
 Other Moravian missionaries continued the work, establishing churches on St. Thomas, St. Croix, St. John’s, Jamaica, Antigua, Barbados, and St. Kitts.
 Moravian missionaries baptized 13,000 converts before any other missionaries arrived on the scene.

 Dober served the Moravian Church in many places.
-He worked in Amsterdam where he tried to evangelize the Jewish inhabitants of that city (1738/39).
-He was appointed head of Moravian activities in the Netherlands (1741-45), in England (1745-1746) and later in Silesia (1751-58).
+He worked in Amsterdam where he tried to evangelize the Jewish inhabitants of that city (1738-39).
+He was appointed head of Moravian activities in the Netherlands (1741-45), then in England (1745-1746) and later in Silesia (1751-58).
 He was also ordained a bishop of the Church in 1747.
 After Zinzendorf’s death, Dober became a member of the Directorate of the Unity – a position he held until he died in Herrnhut on April 1, 1766.

 Dober’s letter describing his motivation for going to St. Thomas says: